rbind/njtierney.com/content/cv.md

 `2010` __Exchange semester__, McGill University.
 Studied History of Personality Theory, Abnormal Psychology, Psychology of Interpersonal Relationships, Ethics, and Intermediate French.

+# Awards / Grants

+`2015` __Overall University Winner__ "The Joy of Stats" _Sessional Teaching and Reflection Showcase (STARS)_(Presentation).

+`2015` __Vice-Chancellor's Performance Award__ for innovation in teaching in SEB113 ($2,500).

+`2018` R MissTastic grant ($10,000 USD)

+`2019` R MissTastic grant ($10,000 USD)

+`2019` ACEMS International Mobility Programme ($10,000 AUD)

 ## Teaching

+### ETC1010

+`2019-2020` "Introduction to Data, Modelling, and Computing".
+Lecturer.
+Revised content, developed new assignments, and written and practical exams.

 ### SEB113

 `2015` "Statistical Methods for Science".
 Developed computer lab material with RMarkdown, produced instructional videos, and taught workshops.

-### Awards

-`2015` __Overall University Winner__ "The Joy of Stats" _Sessional Teaching and Reflection Showcase (STARS)_(Presentation).

-`2015` __Vice-Chancellor's Performance Award__ for innovation in teaching in SEB113 ($2,500).

 ### Software Carpentry

-`2018` Software carpentry instructor trainer.
+`2018-2019` Software carpentry instructor trainer.
 Involved in teaching best practices on how to teach software coding to other instructors.

 ### DataCamp

 `2018` Developed online course on Handling Missing Data.
 Produced tutorials and instructional videos.

-### ETC1010

-`2019` Tutor for ETC1010: Data Modelling and Computing
+### R markdown for scientists

+`2018 - 2019` A 3-4 hour workshop aimed at getting researchers up to speed with modern approaches to reproducible research with the Rmarkdown software + Rstudio.
+This course has been run five times in two states of Australia.
+Course materials are made completely free and open source online at: https://rmd4sci.njtierney.com/

 ### Invited Tutorials

+`2018-19` ["Rmarkdown for scientists"](https://rmd4sci.njtierney.com/), (Delivered five times in Canberra and Melbourne since November 2018 - November 2019)

 `2018` [Missing Data Imputations, _UseR!2018_, Brisbane, Australia.](https://user2018.r-project.org/tutorials/)